Explore Ireland

 Address: Dame Street Dublin

-Telephone: (0)1 645 8813 (tour services)
+Telephone: +353 1 645 8813

-National Museum of Ireland
+National Museums of Ireland

 Guinness Storehouse

-Address: St James's Gate Dublin
+Address: St Jamess Gate Dublin

-Telephone: (0)1 408 4800
+Telephone: +353 1 408 4800

-Guinness is now brewed all over the world but St James's Gate, in the heart of Dublin, was where Arthur Guinness set up the business in 1759.
+Although Guinness is now brewed all over the world, St James's Gate, in the heart of Dublin, was where Arthur Guinness set up the business in 1759.
 The Guinness Storehouse celebrates Ireland's favourite brew by taking visitors on a journey, floor by floor, through the past, present and future of the world-famous beer.
 The glass atrium is shaped like a pint glass and each floor explores a different aspect of 'everything anyone ever wanted to know about Guinness', from the brewing process to who drank the first pint.
-The tour finishes with a complementary pint of the famous stout in the top floor Gravity Bar, which is also the ideal place to watch the sunset over Dublin and admire the 360° views.
-During the July and August summer program there are also tasting sessions available, exhibitions and delicious Irish meals from a table d'hôte menu in the Brewery Bar or Source Bar.

-National Library
+National Library of Ireland

 Address: 2 Kildare Street Dublin

-Telephone: (0)1 603 0200
+Telephone: +353 1 603 0200

-St. Patrick's Cathedral
+St. Patricks Cathedral

-Address: St Patrick's Close Dublin
+Address: St Patricks Close Dublin

-Telephone: (0)1 453 9472
+Telephone: + 353 1 453 9472

-Ireland's largest church, St Patrick's Cathedral is erected on the site where St. Patrick is believed to have baptized his converts to the Christian faith.
-The current building dates back to the 12th century, although it's been restored and altered over the years.
-Jonathan Swift was dean of St. Patrick's from 1713-1745, during which time he penned Gulliver's Travels.
-Visitors can still see his tomb and pulpit.
+St Patrick's Cathedral is Ireland's largest church.
+It's erected on the site where St. Patrick is believed to have baptized his converts to the Christian faith when he visited Dublin.
+The current building dates back to the 12th century, although it has been restored and altered over the years.

 Glendalough